ATX Mid Tower

 P.S.
 The 3 drive cage above the shroud and the optical drive bay bracket can be completely removed.
 Can take three fans at the front, one at rear and two at top, 140mm or 120mm.

+Really good, roomy case.
+Is on amazon even though they dont show it.
+Has some nice holes in the back for easy cable management.
 Theres room on the top and sides for if you want to mount a radiator, and plenty of space even with my GTX 1080.

 Even If you plan on running something like 2 way SLI, you wont have problems with space.

 - View Compatible Fan Controllers

 - View Compatible Power Supplies